 The Dickson Prize in Science

 It was the desire of Dr. and Mrs. Dickson to bring as much prestige and honor as possible to the two universities and to Pittsburgh with respect to the prizes.
-The recipients of the prizes should be selected solely by representatives of the two universities.
-In both cases, the will specifies that the award should not be made solely to a graduate or person from either institution.
+The recipients should be selected solely by representatives of the two universities.
+In both cases, the will specifies that the awards should not be made solely to a graduate or person from either institution.
 However, it is understood that anyone considered for the prize must have done the bulk of his or her work in the United States.